California Sports Betting: Legal Daily Fantasy Sports Options Available

 Home team advantage: California sports

 California is home to more professional sports teams — and most likely sports fans — than any other state.
-But when a legal sports betting industry arrives, be careful not to let your fandom cloud your judgment.
+When wagering on your hometown teams using the best California daily fantasy sports and social betting sites, be careful not to let your fandom cloud your judgment.
 Always do your due diligence before betting on your hometown squad.
-Check out our how to bet guides to get started at legal California online sports betting sites.
+Check out our how to bet guides to get started at legal California DFS sites.

 Although no scheduled Formula One races are coming to the Golden State anytime soon, the best F1 betting sites easily allow you to back drivers you can cheer on as passionately as your hometown teams.